espressif/esp-idf/docs/en/api-reference/system/esp_timer.rst

 Application Examples
 --------------------

-* :example:`system/esp_timer` creates and starts one-shot and periodic software timers, shows how they work with Light-sleep mode, and then stops and deletes the timers
+- :example:`system/esp_timer` creates and starts one-shot and periodic software timers, shows how they work with Light-sleep mode, and then stops and deletes the timers.

 API Reference